-Most of the user properties you see here are being synchronized from your local on-premise AD via the Azure AD Connect synchronization tool.
-This means the properties are read only and you need to go to your local AD Users & Computers tool to configure most of them.
+Most of the user properties you see here are synchronized from your local on-premises AD via the Azure AD Connect synchronization tool.
+Unfortunately, this means the properties are read-only, and you need to go to your local AD Users & Computers tool to configure most of them.

-But there are some of the user attributes you see in Azure AD Admin Center that must be configured using this tool.
-Most of them relate to Azure AD roles, login restrictions (to Azure) and similar.
+But some of the settings you find in the Azure AD Admin Center must be configured using this tool.
+Most of them relate to Azure AD roles, login restrictions (to Azure), and similar.